-As part of a series honoring faculty appointments, USC Thornton celebrates Andrae Alexander’s new position as an assistant professor of practice.
+As part of a series honoring faculty appointments, USC Thornton celebrates new faculty Andrae Alexander as an assistant professor of practice.

 Andrae Alexander has been named an assistant professor of practice in the USC Thornton Music Industry program.
 Alexander joined Thornton faculty in 2019 as a lecturer and with his promotion this year, he becomes a full-time faculty member.